MatteoGabriele/vue-analytics/docs/console-logs.md

-## Debug
+## Console logs

-Implements Google Analaytics debug library.
+Implements Google Analaytics debug logs in your console.

 **Please remember that it is for debug only.
 The file size of analytics\_debug.js is way larger than analytics.js**